- About Us

 You should note that all prices quoted on the platform or the website are indicative only, and constitute an invitation to treat.
 Upon you agreeing to enter into a transaction, an executable price may or may not differ from the quoted price.
 Although the quoted prices are in normal market conditions very similar to the executed prices, the executed prices may vary if the market has moved (even in a split second) since you have requested a quote.

-Equiti holds all retail clients money in trust in segregated bank accounts in accordance with the FCA Client Money rules.
+Equiti holds all retail clients’ money in trust in segregated bank accounts.

 Segregated Client Money is held entirely separate from Equiti's own money, ensuring that in the unlikely event of default by Equiti, client funds will be returned to the clients rather than being treated as a recoverable asset by general creditors of Equiti.
 However this may not provide complete protection (for example, in the insolvency of our bank).